-How do you expect the insurance rules to evolve in order to protect drivers and riders of autonomous vehicles?

-Within the Association of British Insurers (ABI), we formed the Autonomous policies and a huge increase in product liability premiums, which would be with the manufacturers.
+How do you expect the insurance rules to evolve in order to protect drivers and riders of autonomous vehicles? fewer motor insurance policies and a huge increase in product liability premiums, which would be with the manufacturers.
 Then we got into the practicalities of who's going to be responsible.